 We also use sophisticated language in order to be a good vocal influence on our children.
 Similarly, it is critical to invite teens into our lives and expose them to business behaviour.
 You can talk business with them.

 Discuss the cost and the running expenses of your business, various business models and research and share good ideas on business activities.
+This will lay the foundations for an entrepreneurial mindset and help them to acquire business acumen.

 2. Encourage Creativity and Personal Experiences